grvuolo/liberty-spgi-lab/101-Liberty-Getting-Started/README.md

 start it, and deploy a simple Java EE application to the server to test the Liberty server runtime.

-You will use am Ubuntu Linux VM that has been prepared for the Liberty labs and includes the following:
+You will use an Ubuntu Linux VM that has been prepared for the Liberty labs and includes the following:

   - The **Liberty** package has been downloaded to